 - Architects and engineers use angles to design houses, machines, buildings, roads, and bridges.

 - Angles help athletes perform better.
 In every sport, angles play a vital role.
-For example, in cricket, the batsman turns the bat at a certain angle to hit the ball to move it towards the boundary.
+For example, in cricket, the batsman turns the bat at a certain angle to hit the ball to move it toward the boundary.

 - Carpenters use angles to fabricate furniture such as sofas, tables, chairs, pails, etc.